traceo-dev/traceo/DOCUMENTATION.md

 <img src="https://github.com/traceo-io/traceo/raw/develop/.github/screenshots/docs/trace-preview.PNG" width="270px">

 The main trace visualization is in the table below.
-After clicking on the TRACEI ID, its overview will open on the left, containing its details along with a time visualization of the occurrence of traces associated with it.
+After clicking on the TRACE ID, its overview will open on the left, containing its details along with a time visualization of the occurrence of traces associated with it.